gunnarnl/pandoc-stuff/example/example.md

 This refers to the sublabel in <&sublabel1>.
 Glossing works as well, as in <&gloss>.

-(@) <#gloss>=gll C'est un exemple.
+(@) <g#gloss> C'est un exemple.
 \textsc{dem+cop} an example
 "This is an example."

 Or with an inserted example (with includeex.lua).
 By default, the context will appear if present.
 If the gloss contains both a text and morphemic breakdown, the text won't appear unless specified in the attributes.
-Also notice that "=gll" shouldn't be appended to the example reference.
+Also notice that "g" shouldn't be appended to the example reference.

 (@) <#gloss2> [!id](glossing.json)